Created on

 Troubleshooting steps:

-It should be possible to see that RADIUS Access-Request traffic reached the FortiGate, but the RADIUS is not sending a reply.
+It should be possible to see that RADIUS Access-Request traffic reached the FortiGate, but the RADIUS server is not sending a reply.
 Confirm this by analyzing the packet reaching the RADIUS server, such as by using Wireshark.
 For example: diagnose sniffer packet <interface_name> <'filter'> <verbose> <count> <tsformat>.

 Refer to this document: Packet capture.